slyk/tps-npm/src/@toopro/db/README.md

 ## release notes
+- 0.1.63 - login check (for oauth) without any credentials (they are in httpOnly secured cookies)
 - 0.1.62 - handle 503 'under pressure' errors by waaing 5 seconds and retrying the operation
 - 0.1.61 - fix error with cache undefined!=null
 - 0.1.60 - login with credentials save